-At a glance, the BF-3 by Boss may look pretty bog-standard or even plain, but the variety for tone shaping here is incredibly impressive.
+At a glance, the Boss BF 3 flanger may looks pretty basic (don’t most boss pedals!) but the variety for tone shaping here is impressive.

 The best thing about its technology has to be the two extra modes named ‘Ultra’ and ‘Gate’ that are included on top of a set of standard controls.
 The ‘Ultra’ setting produces a super intense flange sound, while ‘Gate’ creates a slicer type effect, both of which seem to vortex the listener into another dimension.